 Between 1977 and 1990, as manager of the Magellan Fund at Fidelity Investments, Lynch averaged a 29.2% annual return and, as mentioned above, increased the assets under management (AUM) from $18 million to $14 billion over thirteen years.

-Without a doubt, one of the most successful investors of all time, the Peter Lynch books have sold in the millions as investors flock to learn investment advice from the best.
-Readers will learn his approach to picking stocks and Lynch’s investing philosophy from his books.
+Undoubtedly, he was one of the most successful investors of all time.
+As a result, Peter Lynch’s books have sold in the millions as investors flocked to learn investment advice from one of the best money managers.
+Readers will learn his approach to picking stocks and Peter Lynch’s investing philosophy from his books.

-Lynch has written a few different books.
-Some readers have recommended that Peter Lynch books be read in the following order:
+Mr. Lynch has written a few different books.
+Some readers have recommended that his books be read in the following order:

 - Learn to Earn

 The following is an overview of the information investors can expect to find in each of Peter Lynch’s books.

 Stock Rover is an award winning investment research platform.